Trushang-Patel/GURUKUL/README.md

 # GURUKUL

-GURUKUL is a comprehensive e-learning platform designed to facilitate seamless interaction between educators and learners.
-It offers features such as Quiz hosting, assignment uploads, note sharing, attendance tracking, and a forum for student discussions.
+GURUKUL is a comprehensive E-learning platform designed to facilitate seamless interaction between educators and learners.
+It offers features such as Quiz hosting, assignment uploads, note sharing.

 ## Features